 Spinal Manipulation (MT6)

-Spinal Manipulation, or High Velocity Low Amplitude (HVLA) thrust, procedures are a foundation of manual therapy, extensively taught in our Orthopedic Residency program, Manual Therapy Fellowship program and advanced PhD in Manual Therapy.
+Spinal Manipulation, or High-Velocity Low Amplitude (HVLA) thrust, procedures are a foundation of manual therapy, extensively taught in our Orthopedic Residency program, Manual Therapy Fellowship program, and advanced Ph.D. in Manual Therapy.
 This course is available whether or not you are enrolled in one of these formal programs.
-As the foundation for spinal manipulation for the manual therapy certification program and the Orthopedic Residency program, this course emphasizes “how to, when to and why to”, as well as the “how not to, when not to and why not to” for spinal manipulation.
-Experienced instructors will provide individual guidance on the therapist’s posture, foot position, hand placement, and thrust direction to increase the technique success.
-Rationale for clinical decision making for the use of manipulation and specific techniques, both direct and indirect, will be discussed according to the latest evidence.
+As the foundation for spinal manipulation for the manual therapy certification program and the Orthopedic Residency program, this course emphasizes “how-to, when-to and why-to”, as well as the “how not to, when not to, and why not to” for spinal manipulation.
+Experienced instructors will provide individual guidance on the therapist’s posture, foot position, hand placement, and thrust direction to increase the technique’s success.
+The rationale for clinical decision-making for the use of manipulation and specific techniques, both direct and indirect, will be discussed according to the latest evidence.
 Biomechanical concepts will be integrated into all manipulation techniques for segmental and directional specificity.
-This lab heavy two-day course will provide ample time to practice up to 20 short lever techniques for the Cervical, Thoracic, Lumbar and Pelvis (SI).
+This lab-heavy two-day course will provide ample time to practice up to 20 short lever techniques for the Cervical, Thoracic, Lumbar, and Pelvis (SI).
 Emphasis is placed on safety and comfort for the patient which is learned from our seasoned instructors.
 This course is taught by senior faculty utilizing manual therapy in the clinic every day.